remaro-network/auv_profeat/README.md

 For more information about PRISM experiments, including how to run them from the command line, consult the [PRISM manual](https://www.prismmodelchecker.org/manual/RunningPRISM/Experiments).

 ### Different Environments
-Here we show how to replicate the results reported in Section 4.4 concerning different environments.
+Here we show how to replicate the results reported in the Section "Different Environments" concerning different environments.
 The files for replicating the PRISM experiments for parametric current probability for Scenario 3 can be found in the folder `auv_profeat/experiments/parametric/scenario\ 3`.
 The files are named as described in [Unsafe States Experiments](#unsafe-states-experiments).
 The property files used for these experiments are in the folder `auv_profeat/experiments/parametric` as `five_altitudes.props` and `three-altitudes.props` for the five-altitudes and three-altitudes model, respectively.

 Conducting the experiments is similar to the procedure described in [Unsafe States Experiments](#unsafe-states-experiments):